zorkadorka/technik/wp-content/plugins/mqtranslate/README.md

 Installation
 ------------

+**As of February 19th, 2015, this plugin has been deprecated in favor of [qTranslate X](http://wordpress.org/plugins/qtranslate-x/).**

 Installation of this plugin is fairly easy:

 * As with any plugin update / installation, save your database.